 This paradigm shift has delivered considerable value to suppliers and clinical study teams alike in the form of enhanced quality, timelines and, ultimately, cost.

 Once study-specific functionality has been developed, the mission critical step of the validation/verification of that functionality has also evolved to some extent, but there seems to be a lack of consensus within the industry as to best practices for validating functionality that is essentially a configuration of a rigorously validated core software product.

 So how does one go about optimally validating functionality that has been configured off a core product that has already been validated on numerous occasions?
 Should the same approach as that for validating a bespoke custom-coded solution be used?
 Is there any value in re-testing something that has been tested many times before?
 How do we best mitigate against risks in the validation of critical functionality?
 Are there any best practices in validating functionality that has been developed using a combination of coded and configurable components?

-Many of these questions (and more) will be explored in Bioclinica's upcoming webinar on February 20, 2019 at 11:00am EST, during which I will provide insight into configurable IRT systems and their validation from the perspective of my work at Bioclinica.
+Many of these questions (and more) are explored in Bioclinica's webinar during which I provided insight into configurable IRT systems and their validation from the perspective of my work at Bioclinica.
 Or, if you have questions or want more information, you can also email me at Herag.Frankian@bioclinica.com.